How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 Add it to OpenClaw

-openclaw configure --section telegram
+openclaw channels telegram setup

-Or manually edit ~/.openclaw/openclaw.json:
+Or manually edit ~/.openclaw/openclaw.json and add:

 {